SomeoneElseOSM/SomeoneElse-vector-web-display/README.md

 A caveat: This uses "convert" and "montage" from Imagemagick, and works without problems on Ubuntu 22.04.
 There are problems with the equivalent software available by default on Debian 12, so that isn't fully supported yet.

-In the SVWD01 style the "svwd01_call_icon_convert.sh" script just calls calls "svwd_convert_icon_from_raster.sh" numerous times to convert source icons from mostly (in the example script) "~/src/openstreetmap-carto-AJT/symbols/" into proto-vector-tile ones in "~/src/SomeoneElse-vector-web-display/icons/".
-Often the name is changed, because making the vector icon name "tag_value.png" makes further processing much easier.
-Although the convert script supports it, by default, "svwd01_call_icon_convert.sh" doesn't tell "svwd_convert_icon_from_raster.sh" to overwrite existing files.
+In the SVWD01 style the `svwd01_call_icon_convert.sh` script just calls calls `svwd_convert_icon_from_raster.sh` numerous times to convert source icons from mostly (in the example script) `~/src/openstreetmap-carto-AJT/symbols/` into proto-vector-tile ones in `~/src/SomeoneElse-vector-web-display/icons/`.
+Often the name is changed, because making the vector icon name `tag_value.png` makes further processing much easier.
+Although the convert script supports it, by default, `svwd01_call_icon_convert.sh` doesn't tell `svwd_convert_icon_from_raster.sh` to overwrite existing files.

-That creates a bunch of files in "~/src/SomeoneElse-vector-web-display/icons" such as "shop_gift.png".
+That creates a bunch of files in `~/src/SomeoneElse-vector-web-display/icons` such as `shop_gift.png`.

-Next, run: "./svwd_create_sprite.sh ./icons ./svwd01".
-That will create "svwd01@2x.png" and "svwd01@2x.json", and validate the .json.
+Next, run: `./svwd_create_sprite.sh ./icons ./svwd01`.
+That will create `svwd01@2x.png` and `svwd01@2x.json`, and validate the .json.
 It should reply with:

     Valid JSON (./svwd01@2x.json)